janklab/MatlabProjectTemplate/README.md

 ## Unit tests

 You should write unit tests for your project!
 Use the [Matlab Unit Test Framework](https://www.mathworks.com/help/matlab/matlab-unit-test-framework.html) and put your tests in `Mcode/+<myproject>/+test`.
 Run them with `make test` in the shell or with `dev-kit/launchtests.m` in Matlab.

+## License

+MatlabProjectTemplate is multi-licensed under all of: MIT License, BSD 2-Clause License, Apache License, and GPLv3.
+You can use it in any project with a license compatible with any of those licenses.
+This includes commercial and proprietary software.

 ## About MatlabProjectTemplate